UK Protein Price Index Q2 2026: What's Cheap, What's Climbed

 At the end of Q1 2026 the headline on WheyWise and across the wider UK fitness press was that whey protein prices were climbing, driven by dairy-commodity pressure and post-holiday demand.
 We covered it in UK whey protein prices are rising in 2026.

-Three weeks into Q2, our scraper data tells a much more interesting story.
+Three weeks into Q2, our price tracking data tells a much more interesting story.
 Pulling every price point logged between 1 January and today (21 April 2026), we compared the average cost per 100g of every major UK brand in Q1 versus Q2.
 Most mainstream brands have gone down, not up.
 A small cluster of smaller or premium labels have pushed prices higher.
 The cheapest bags on WheyWise today are meaningfully cheaper than they were in January.

 The Q2 headline: most brands dropped, not rose